duckMann3/LCD-MPU6050/README.md

 # LCD-MPU6050
-<u>Description:</u>
+**Description:**
-&nbsp;This project is to test out the MPU6050 Accelerometer/Gyroscope & to display its data onto a non-I2C-Liquid-Crystal-Display Screen
+  > This project is to test out the MPU6050 Accelerometer/Gyroscope & to display its data onto a non-I2C-Liquid-Crystal-Display Screen